-The MSBA Program is comprised of ten courses, through which students acquire knowledge of statistics, machine learning techniques, and relevant software, such as:
+The MSBA Program is comprised of ten courses, including four (4) required courses and six (6) electives.
+Through the variety of courses, students acquire knowledge of statistics, machine learning techniques, and relevant software, such as:

 Think of the MSBA as a degree for the future.
 Going forward, the edge in business belongs to those who can find managerial insights hidden in customer, firm, and marketplace data.
 The MSBA program puts you at the vanguard of this emerging field.
 It will teach you techniques for extracting, collecting, cleaning, describing, segmenting, modeling, predicting, and reporting data.

 Analytic competency is becoming tremendously important in the business world and is often the factor that distinguishes leading firms in any industry.
 This course is intended to provide an introductory overview of how firms implement data-driven decision-making.
 Students will learn statistical concepts, use spreadsheet modeling, and learn through a mix of lectures, cases, and class discussion.
 Students are required to have a functioning computer with Microsoft Excel installed.
 Within Excel, you must have DATA ANALYSIS and SOLVER functionality.
 The course’s primary goal is to coach students on “fact-based decision making” and enable them to carefully plan and run “business experiments” to make informed managerial decisions.

 This course focuses on the design and management of the data resources of an organization and the extraction of business intelligence from the data for managerial decision making.
 The basic concepts and techniques of data management and mining data will be examined with real-world examples and cases to place these techniques in proper context.
 The course delivers adequate technical detail with hands-on training, while emphasizing the interpretation, organizational and implementation issues relevant to managers.